awaisdevops/linux/elasticsearch-different-versions/README.md

-# Having Multiple Elasticsearch Versions at Once
+# Elasticsearch Installation and Version Switcher

 This guide provides instructions for installing multiple versions of Elasticsearch on a Linux system and switching between them using a script.